unknwon/go-code-convention/en-US/declaration.md

 Order of arguments of functions or methods should generally apply following rules (from left to right):

 1. More important to less important.
-2. Simple types to complicated to types.
+2. Simple types to complicated types.
 3. Same types should be put together whenever possible.

 #### Example